 Students register online using Banner Self Service through Pirate Port.
 Students have the opportunity to register for courses for the upcoming semester well in advance during pre-registration.
 Pre-registration for the spring semester occurs during the fall semester.
 Pre-registration for summer/fall semesters occurs during the spring semester.
 Students are assigned to registration windows during pre-registration based on their total earned hours.
 Students may begin registering for courses during their registration window if they have their 6 digit registration PIN code.
 Every pre-registration your PIN code will change, and students must meet with their advisor for a pre-registration advising appointment prior to pre-registration to obtain this code!

 Pre-Registration Advising Appointment DOs and DON'Ts:

-- DO schedule an appointment EARLY in the semester through your Pirate Port - "My Apps" - "Scheduler" or by calling (252) 328-4645.
+- DO schedule an appointment EARLY in the semester through your Pirate Port - "Tools" - "Scheduler" or by calling (252) 328-4645.
 Appointments for advising should be made for 30 minutes.
 If you need to do major exploration, please schedule your appointment for an hour EARLY in the semester.

 - DO talk with our front desk staff when calling (if no one answers, leave a voicemail).